This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 No glue or tools are required to make a sea glass candle

-Essentially, all you do is place one glass inside the other, making sure that they allow for at least a centimeter of space between, then fill the space with glass.
-No glue, tools, or any other equipment is needed and when you’re finished you have a beautiful and handmade votive that you can enjoy in your own home or give as a gift.
-Easy isn’t it?
+Essentially, all you do is place one glass inside the other and fill the space between.
+Make sure that the glasses allow for at least a centimeter of space between them.
+That will give you plenty of space to fill with sea glass.
+No glue, tools, or other equipment is needed.
+When you’re finished you have a beautiful handmade votive that you can keep or gift.

-What I also really like about my design is that it’s easy to either change the sea glass design or take your pieces out for a wash should they get dusty.
-Since there aren’t any pieces glued in place you can literally dump the inner parts out, wash and rearrange as wanted, and you’re back in business with a fresh new design.
-Easy, fun, quick, creative, and beautiful…what else could you ask for in a rainy day project?
+What I also like about my design is that it’s easy to change up the design or clean it.
+Since there aren’t any pieces glued in place you can empty the inner glass pieces out.
+Then you can wash and rearrange as you’d like and you’re back in business with a fresh new design.
+Easy, fun, quick, creative, and beautiful.
+What else could you ask for in a rainy day project?

 Making candles is far easier than you’d think!
 Usually, it involves melting the wax, adding scent and color, and pouring it into a vessel.
 Here are some creative candle making ideas to get you inspired: